 Age

 More than 100 million Americans experience chronic pain on a daily basis.
 For most older adults, this pain comes in the form of tendinitis or bursitis, an injury that’s caused by repetitive movements.
-It tends to affect those aged 40 and up, and occurs primarily in older adults because as we age, our tendons become less elastic, and are prone to injury.
+It tends to affect those aged 40 and up and occurs primarily in older adults because as we age, our tendons become less elastic, and are prone to injury.
 Luckily, tendinitis and bursitis can be avoided if you’re careful not to put too much stress on that joint.
 If you feel some stiffness, use the RICE method (rest, ice, compression, and elevation) for some relief

 Infection

-One of the most serious kinds of joint pain is cause by an infection.
+One of the most serious kinds of joint pain is caused by an infection.
 If you’re experiencing joint pain as well as a fever, and your joints feel red, tender, and swollen to the touch, consult a doctor right away.

 Roughly one percent of arthritis cases are classified as viral arthritis, which is joint pain that’s caused by a viral infection.
 Many serious diseases can lead to viral arthritis, including enterovirus, HIV, and hepatitis C. A blood test will determine if you’re experiencing joint pain related to regular arthritis, or whether it’s being caused by a larger viral infection.